Assistant General Manager - Wastewater Enterprise - SFPUC (0955) - (134397)

 Apply using SmartRecruiters, the City and County of San Francisco's application portal Learn More

-Amended May 19 to extend the filing deadline.
+Amended June 20, 2023 to reflect a Continuous filing deadline.
 Candidates who have already applied do not need to re-apply.
+Interested candidates are encouraged to apply promptly as this recruitment may close at any time.

 This position is excluded by the Charter from the competitive Civil Service examination process and shall serve at the discretion of the Appointing Officer.